BetterDiscord/docs/docs/api/data.md

 ## Methods

 ### delete
-Deletes a piece of stored data, this is different than saving as null or undefined.
+Deletes a piece of stored data.
+This is different than saving `null` or `undefined`.

 | Parameter |  Type  |       Description      |
 |:----------|:------:|:----------------------:|
-pluginName|string|Name of the plugin deleting data key|string|Which piece of data to delete
+pluginName|string|Name of the plugin deleting data key|string|Which piece of data to delete.

 **Returns:** `void`
 ___